-4. Mitochondrial coupling states are defined according to the control of respiratory oxygen flux by the protonmotive force.
+- 4. Mitochondrial coupling states are defined according to the control of respiratory oxygen flux by the protonmotive force.
 Capacities of oxidative phosphorylation and electron transfer are measured at kinetically saturating concentrations of fuel substrates, ADP and inorganic phosphate, or at optimal uncoupler concentrations, respectively.
-Respiratory capacities are a measure of the upper bound of the rates of respiration, providing reference values for the diagnosis of health and disease, and for evaluation of the effects of Evolutionary background, Age, Gender and sex, Lifestyle and Environment (EAGLE).

-- 5. Some degree of uncoupling is a characteristic of energy-transformations across membranes.
+Respiratory capacity is a measure of the upper bound of the rate of respiration, depends on the substrate type undergoing oxidation, and provides reference values for the diagnosis of health and disease, and for evaluation of the effects of Evolutionary background, Age, Gender and sex, Lifestyle and Environment (EAGLE). - 5.
+Incomplete tightness of coupling, i.e., some degree of uncoupling relative to the substrate-dependent coupling stoichiometry, is a characteristic of energy-transformations across membranes.
 Uncoupling is caused by a variety of physiological, pathological, toxicological, pharmacological and environmental conditions that exert an influence not only on the proton leak and cation cycling, but also on proton slip within the proton pumps and the structural integrity of the mitochondria.
 A more loosely coupled state is induced by stimulation of mitochondrial superoxide formation and the bypass of proton pumps.
 In addition, uncoupling by application of protonophores represents an experimental intervention for the transition from a well-coupled to the noncoupled state of mitochondrial respiration. - 6.
 Respiratory oxygen consumption rates have to be carefully normalized to enable metaanalytic studies beyond the specific question of a particular experiment.
 Therefore, all raw data should be published in a supplemental table or open access data repository.
-Normalization of rates for the volume of the experimental chamber (the measuring system) is distinguished from normalization for (1) the volume or mass of the experimental sample, (2) the number of objects (cells, organisms), and (3) the concentration of mitochondrial markers in the chamber. - 7.
-The consistent use of terms and symbols discussed in this MitoEAGLE position statement will facilitate transdisciplinary communication and support further development of a database on bioenergetics and mitochondrial physiology.
+Normalization of rates for the volume of the experimental chamber (the measuring system) is distinguished from normalization for: (1) the volume or mass of the experimental sample; (2) the number of objects (cells, organisms); and (3) the concentration of mitochondrial markers in the chamber. - 7.
+The consistent use of terms and symbols will facilitate transdisciplinary communication and support further developments of a database on bioenergetics and mitochondrial physiology.
 The present considerations are focused on studies with mitochondrial preparations.
 These will be extended in a series of reports on pathway control of mitochondrial respiration, the protonmotive force, respiratory states in intact cells, and harmonization of experimental procedures.